 Variations:

-• Leave out the lemon: For a raditional vanilla slice, simply leave out the lemon components and add an extra teaspoon of vanilla to the custard mix.
+• Leave out the lemon: For a traditional vanilla slice, simply leave out the lemon components and add an extra teaspoon of vanilla to the custard mix.
 That’s it.

 • Passionfruit icing: Substitute the lemon juice in the icing for passionfruit pulp.
 You may need a little extra but add it a little at a time so that it’s not too runny.

-• Chocolate: You could use this recipe for my Tim Tam Chocolate Custard Slice for the custard portion and use the puff pastry as mentioned in this one.
-Dust it with cocoa or top it with a chocolate icing instead (icing sugar, cocoa and milk or water)
+• Chocolate: You could use chocolate custard recipe from my chocolate meringue pie, in place of the vanilla custard.
+Dust it with cocoa or top it with chocolate icing instead (icing sugar, cocoa and milk or water)

 Have you tried this recipe?Don't forget to leave a rating and comment below and let me know how it was!
 I love hearing from you.
 Nutrition information is approximate and derived from an online calculator.
 The brands you use may cause variations.